vcsjones/vcsjones.dev/_posts/2016-12-29-authenticode-sealing.md

 point includes the intention in its own signature.
 I could not remove the intent to seal attribute without invalidating the whole signature.

-Now at this point I could add a nested signature, if I want since the seal hasn't been finalized.
+Now at this point I could add a nested signature, if I want, since the seal hasn't been finalized.
 I'll skip that, but it's something you could do if you are using dual signatures.